mantasu/cs231n/README.md

 ## About
 ### Overview
 Solutions for **CS231n** course assignments offered by Stanford University (Spring 2021-2025).
 Inline questions are explained in detail, the code is brief and commented (see examples below).
-From what I investigated, these should be the shortest code solutions (excluding open-ended challenges).
-In assignment 2, _DenseNet_ is used in _PyTorch_ notebook and _ResNet_ in _TensorFlow_ notebook.
+From what I've checked, these are the shortest code solutions.

 > Check out the solutions for **[CS224n](https://github.com/mantasu/cs224n)**.
 They contain more comprehensive explanations than others.